mozilla-services/heka/docs/source/index.rst

   generate new messages that can be reinjected into the Heka pipeline, such as summary messages containing aggregate data, notification messages in cases where suspicious anomalies are detected, or circular buffer data messages that will show up as real time graphs in Heka's dashboard.

   Filters can be written entirely in Go, or the core logic can be written in sandboxed Lua code.
 It is also possible to configure Heka to allow Lua filters to be dynamically injected into a running Heka instance without needing to reconfigure or restart the Heka process, nor even to have shell access to the server on which Heka is running.

 * :ref:`config_encoders`

   Encoder plugins are the inverse of Decoders.
 They generate arbitrary byte streams using data extracted from Heka Message structs.
 Encoders are embedded within Output plugins; Encoders handle the serialization, Outputs handle the details of interacting with the outside world.

-They can be written entirely in Go, or the core logic can be written in sandboxed Lua code.
+  Encoder plugins can be written entirely in Go, or the core logic can be written in sandboxed Lua code.

 * :ref:`config_outputs`